On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XIV, Mixed Fasciles.
 Includes 33 poems, written in ink, ca. 1860-1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 Houghton Library – (74d) There's a certain Slant of light, J258, Fr320.
 First published in Poems (1890), 106.

 Dickinson copied this poem into Fascicle 13 in the 10th position early in 1862.
 It has been much anthologized and discussed and stands at the very center of Dickinson’s poetry of winter.
 In fact, when it was published in the first edition of Dickinson’s Poems in 1890, the editors simply called it “Winter.”
 But it is much more than the “impressionist” word painting of nature that Mabel Loomis Todd implied when she characterized it with that loaded word.
-Readers connect this poem to Dickinson’s great ars poetica, “Tell all the truth but tell it slant,” (F1263, J1129) written years later but prefigured in the poet’s focus on a “Slant of light” on a New England winter afternoon.
+Readers connect this poem to Dickinson’s great ars poetica, “Tell all the truth but tell it slant,” (F1263, J1129) written years later but prefigured in the poet’s focus on a “Slant of light”seen on a New England winter afternoon.

-This common seasonal phenomenon has the profoundest effect on the speaker, who anatomizes it with a veritable synthesia of imagery.
+This common seasonal phenomenon has the profoundest effect on the speaker, who anatomizes it with a veritable synethesia of imagery.
 The speaker offers a range of intertwined metaphorical associations to explain the effect of this slant of light, from religious (Cathedral, Heavenly, Seal), to nature (air, Landscape, Shadows, distance), to physical (Heft, hurt, scar, affliction, death), to psychological (oppresses, internal, despair).
 The first stanza hurtles us from visuality to an experience of “heft,” a powerfully physical word, to aurality and, finally, to a wounding (“internal difference” from what? from whom?) in the very depths of our soul, “Where the Meanings, are.”

 is one of the two sins that can prevent salvation (the other being Presumption – the belief that to be saved, one does not need to practice virtue.)

-Etymologically, "Despair" means to give up hope, from the Latin de “down from” and sperare, “to hope.”
-“Seal” is a biblical reference from the vision of John of Patmos, who describes seven seals fastening the book or scroll containing secrets that will be revealed with the second coming of Christ (Revelation 5-8).
+Etymologically, "Despair" means to give up hope, from the Latin de, “down from” and sperare, “to hope.”
+“Seal” is a biblical reference to the vision of John of Patmos, who describes seven seals fastening the book or scroll containing secrets that will be revealed with the second coming of Christ (Revelation 5-8).
 The opening of each seal unleashes an apocalyptic event.
 Dickinson’s “seal” ironically releases affliction and the presence of death.

 depends on our agility to move as she moves, from one plane to the other.
 After all, the poem itself tells us that for every outside phenomenon there is an inside equivalent … The impossibility of firmly separating the sense experience of landscape from the spiritual experience of Despair is a central point of the poem.